felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 ```
 The encoder values are incremented when the corresponding wheel moves forwards and decremented when it moves backwards.

-I recommend you try to modify your line following code from Lab 2 to implement the localization as described above.
-Try doing it yourself, first.
-If your code is not working, or you need inspiration, you can use the [provided template](../Lab3/lab3_template.py).

 ## Solution
-Try to implement the localization code yourself before checking the solution!
-After a successfull implementation, or if you need more inspiration than the template, an example code is available [here](../Lab3/line_following_with_localization.py).
+A partial solution is provided for this lab.
+I recommend you first try to modify your line following code from Lab 2 to implement the localization as described above.
+If you need inspiration, you can use the [provided template](../Lab3/lab3_template.py).

+If you need extra explanation, check the Jupyter Notebook for [Odometry-based Localization](https://github.com/felipenmartins/Mobile-Robot-Control/blob/main/odometry-based_localization.ipynb).

 ## Challenge: 1-D Kalman Filter
 Use another sensor (like a compass or gyroscope) to estimate the orientation of the robot.
 Implement a 1-D Kalman Filter to combine the values given by this extra sensor with the orientation calculated via odometry to get a better estimate of the robot orientation.

+No solution is provided for the challenge.
 In [this post](https://medium.com/analytics-vidhya/kalman-filters-a-step-by-step-implementation-guide-in-python-91e7e123b968) you find explanation about the Kalman Filter and how to implement it in Python.

-No solution is provided for the challenge.

 ## Conclusion
 After following this lab you should know more about the implementation and limitations of odometry-based localization for mobile robots.